That had Balls.

 • Baseballs signed by Dr. Frank Jobe, who pioneered Tommy John surgery, and a diagram of A-Rod’s hip surgery drawn by his surgeon here at Foley’s!

-Foley’s is about more than just baseball.
-It features pucks signed by hockey legends Mark Messier, Mario LeMieux, Martin Brodeur, Bobby Orr, and Sidney Crosby.
-The boxing section features gloves signed by Joe Frazier and Jake LaMotta, “The Raging Bull.”
-Foley’s also houses a Gaelic football used by the Cavan team that won the All Ireland championship in New York at the Polo Grounds in 1947.
+Foley’s was about more than just baseball.
+It featured pucks signed by hockey legends Mark Messier, Mario LeMieux, Martin Brodeur, Bobby Orr, and Sidney Crosby.
+The boxing section featured gloves signed by Joe Frazier and Jake LaMotta, “The Raging Bull.”
+Foley’s also housed a Gaelic football used by the Cavan team that won the All Ireland championship in New York at the Polo Grounds in 1947.